Skip to main content

 Our clients will need to connect to the Prefab APIs.
 To do that they'll need API Keys.
 Prefab has 2 different types of API Keys.

-• SDK API keys are used for the server side APIs.
+• Backend API keys are used for the server side APIs.
 These keys will have access to all information for their respective environment.

-• Client API keys are used in mobile applications or websites.
+• Frontend API keys are used in mobile applications or websites.
 These keys will allow the clients to evaluate feature flags for a single user, but will not expose the raw flag data.

 info

-Only use Client API Keys in code that gets shipped to end users,
+Only use Frontend API Keys in code that gets shipped to end users,

 image